 The Organizational Plaintiffs demonstrated their standing to sue on behalf of their members living in the challenged districts.
 The interests at stake in this suit are germane to each of the Organizational Plaintiffs' purposes.
 Neither the claims asserted nor the relief requested requires individual members' participation in the lawsuit.
 Engage Miami has standing to challenge all five districts.
 The South Dade NAACP has standing to challenge Districts 2, 3, and 4.
 The Miami-Dade NAACP has standing to challenge Districts 1, 2, 3, and 5.
-GRACE has standing to challenge Districts 2 and 4 under the 2022 Plan, and District 2 under the 2023 Plan.
+GRACE has standing to challenge Districts 2, 3 and 5.
 Independently of its standing to sue on behalf of its direct members, GRACE has standing to sue on behalf of the individual members of its constituent organizations.
 N.Y.
 State Club Ass'n v.
 City of New York, 487 U.S. 1, 9-10 (1988) (holding that consortium organization has standing to sue on behalf of constituent organizations' members, as long as those constituent organizations would have standing to sue); Perez v.
 Abbott, 267 F. Supp.
 3d 750, 791 n.51 (W.D.
 Tex.
 2017), aff'd in relevant part, 138 S. Ct.
 2305 (2018); Perez v.
 Abbott, 253 F. Supp.
+3d 864,

-3d 864, 931 n.82 (W.D.
+931 n.82 (W.D.
 Tex.
 2017) (collecting cases).